 Grid collapse

 A three-column product grid on the inner display becomes a single-column scroll on the outer display.
-This is not just a CSS issue — it changes the information density, the scroll depth, and the user's ability to compare options.
+This is not just a CSS issue.
+It changes the information density, the scroll depth, and the user's ability to compare options.

 Hinge obstruction

 The fix is to detect the hinge position and add padding or margin to push content away from the center line.
-The CSS env() function provides viewport segment variables that give you the dimensions of each half of the display:
+The CSS env() function provides viewport segment variables that give you the dimensions of each half of the display.
+This lets you build layouts that respect the physical hardware instead of fighting it.

 Fixed header explosion